Henry Kalungi

-Henry Kalungi (born November 25, 1987, in Kampala) is a Ugandan footballer.
+Henry Kalungi (born 25 November 1987) is a Ugandan footballer who plays as defender.

 Career

 College and amateur

 Kalungi moved from his native Uganda to the United States in 2006 to attend and play college soccer at Winthrop University.
 He made 56 appearances for Winthrop in his three years at the college, was named the 2006 team MVP, and received Big South All-Tournament Team and NSCAA/adidas All-South Atlantic Region Team accolades.

 Kalungi also played with the Hampton Roads Piranhas and the Fredericksburg Gunners in the USL Premier Development League, being named to the All-Conference First-Team in 2008.

 Professional

 Kalungi was drafted in the fourth round (53rd overall) of the 2009 MLS SuperDraft by Colorado Rapids, but was not offered a contract by the team.
 He later signed with the Richmond Kickers of the USL Second Division, and made his professional debut on April 18, 2009, in Richmond's 2-2 opening day tie with the Harrisburg City Islanders.
 He remained with Richmond through the 2009, 2010, and 2011 seasons.
 The club re-signed him for the 2012 season on September 22, 2011.

 Kalungi was loaned to Proline FC of the Ugandan Super League on October 3, 2011.
 He returned to Richmond in February 2012.
 In 2015 he was signed by Charlotte Independence.